Overview

 model: "hunyuan-turbo",

-tools: [getWeatherTool], // Here we pass in the weather retrieval tool
+tools: [getWeatherTool], // Here we pass the get weather tool

 messages: [